On the hunt for a current account for your children? Here are our top picks for 11-18-year-olds.

-Most providers offer kids bank accounts to those aged 11 up to 18 and they generally work like adult ones; you can pay money in and make withdrawals from an ATM or in a branch.
+They are generally similar to adult ones; you can pay money in and make withdrawals from an ATM or in a branch.

-The main difference is that children’s bank accounts don’t offer overdrafts, so there’ no way your child can accidentally or intentionally spend more than is in the account and be hit with fees.
+The main difference is that children’s bank accounts don’t offer overdrafts.
+So, there’s no way your child can accidentally or intentionally spend more than is in the account and be hit with fees.

-You’ll also find that these accounts will offer the choice between a cash card, which allows ATM withdrawals or a debit card which can be used in shops, online and at ATMs.
-Most banks will let you control which your child gets.
+You’ll also find these accounts may offer the choice between a cash card that allows ATM withdrawals or a debit card, which can be used in shops, online and at ATMs.
+Most banks will let you control which card your child gets.

-You should also bear in mind that you will normally have to accompany your child to open a bank account in branch or do it on their behalf if they are under 16.
+You should bear in mind you will usually have to accompany your child to open a bank account in branch or do it on their behalf if they are under 16.

 Santander 123 Mini (11-18)

-Those that are 16 or over can take advantage of Retailer Offers, which is a scheme that allows the account holder to earn up to 15% cashback when shopping online or in stores with a Santander Visa debit card.
+Those that are 16 or over can take advantage of Retailer Offers, a scheme that allows the account holder to earn up to 15% cashback when shopping with a Santander debit card.

 TSB Under 19s (11-18)

-On top of that, once your child turns 17 they’ll also get driving discounts.
-They could save £36 on AA driving lessons and receive a free Pass Your Test CD worth £19.99.
-They’ll also get a further £20 off a Pass Plus course, which teaches advanced driving skills.
+On top of that, once your child turns 17, they’ll also get driving discounts.
+They could save £36 on AA driving lessons and get £20 off a Pass Plus course, which teaches advanced driving skills.

-The account also comes with the Save the Change feature.
-Each time your child purchases something with their Visa card, the amount is rounded up to the nearest pound and transferred into a TSB savings account.
+The account also comes with a Save the Pennies option.
+Each time your child buys something with their Visa debit card, the amount is rounded up to the nearest pound and transferred into a TSB savings account.

-Kids can manage their account in branch, as well as online (16 years or over), over the phone (16 years and over) and through the mobile app (13 years and over).
+Kids can manage their account in branch, as well as online, over the phone and through the mobile app, but age restrictions may apply.

-Those over 16 do not need to be accompanied by a parent or guardian but will have to bring two forms of ID and proof of their identity and address into a branch.
+Those over the age of 16 do not need to be accompanied by a parent or guardian but will have to bring in proof of their identity and address into a branch.

-The Lloyds Bank Under 19s account is open to children aged 11-18.
-It pays 1.5% interest on balances up to £2,500 and no interest on balances above this amount.
+The Lloyds Bank Under 19s account is open to children aged 11 to 17.
+It pays 0.5% interest on balances of up to £2,500 and no interest on balances above this amount.

-Interest is paid quarterly directly into the account.
+Interest is paid quarterly and directly into the account.

-The account comes with the choice of a cash card, allowing kids to take out money from cash machines or a Visa debit card which allows them to pay for things in shops or online and use it to withdraw money from cash machines.
-The limit on daily cash withdrawals is £500.
+The account comes with the choice of a Cashpoint card, allowing kids to withdraw money from cash machines or a Visa debit card, which also allows them to pay for things in shops or online.

-The account also comes with the Save the Change feature.
-Each time your child purchases something with their Visa card, the amount is rounded up to the nearest pound and transferred into a Lloyds Bank savings account.
+The account comes with a Save the Change option.
+Each time your child purchases something with their Visa card, the amount is rounded up to the nearest pound and transferred into a Lloyds Bank savings account of their choice.

-Kids can manage their money through text alerts, online, through the mobile banking app, over the phone and in a branch, but they have to be 16 years old to use telephone banking.
+Kids can manage their money through text alerts, online banking, through the mobile app, over the phone and in a branch, but they have to be 16 years old to use telephone banking.

 The method for opening an account will depend on the age of your child.

-11-12-year-olds must have a parent or guardian to apply for the account and it must be done in a branch.
+11 to 12-year-olds must have a parent or guardian with them to apply for the account and it must be done in a branch.

-13-15-year-olds also must have a parent or guardian to help them open the account, but they can fill out the application form online.
+Children between the ages of 13 and 15 also must have a parent or guardian to help them open the account, but they can fill out the application form online.

-16-18-year-olds don’t need to have a parent or guardian with them to open an account.
-They can open an account online or in any branch with the appropriate ID and proof of address.
+Those over the age of 16 don’t need to have a parent or guardian with them to open an account.
+They can fill in the application form online and then visit any branch with the appropriate ID and proof of address.

 Halifax Expresscash (11-17)

-Kids aged 11 to 12 need to be with a parent or guardian and it can only be opened in a branch.
+Kids aged 11 to 12 need to be with a parent or guardian and the account can only be opened in a branch.
 Proof of ID and proof of the parent or guardian’s identity and address will need to be provided.

-Those aged between 13 and 15 can apply online or in a branch with a parent or guardian to provide the necessary identification.
+Those aged between 13 and 15 can apply online, then visit a branch with a parent or guardian to provide the necessary identification.

-For those aged between 16 and 17, the account can be opened online or in branch and there’s no need for a parent or guardian to be involved, but they will have to provide proof of ID and address.
+For 16 to 17-year-olds, the account can be opened online before visiting a branch to provide identification.
+There’s no need for a parent or guardian to be involved, but the child will have to provide proof of ID and address.

 Nationwide FlexOne (11-17)

-The account can be managed through text alerts, online, through the mobile banking app as well as in branches.
+The account can be managed through text alerts, online, through the mobile app, over the phone, as well as in a Nationwide branch.

 NatWest Adapt Bank Account (11-18)

-The NatWest Adapt account is available to children aged 11 to 18 years old.
+The NatWest Adapt account is available to children aged 11 to 18.

-It allows kids to earn 1% interest on any credit balance in the account.
+It allows them to earn 1% interest on any credit balance in the account.
 The interest is calculated daily and paid monthly.

-The account comes with a Visa debit card to use in shops, over the phone or online.
-It can be personalised with a photo or artwork, though there is a £5 charge for this service.
-Your child can take out up to £250 a day.
+The account comes with a Visa debit card to use in shops or online, and your child can take out up to £250 a day.

-You can open an account online or in a branch.
-If your child is under 16 you can open an account on their behalf.
+You can apply for an account online or in a branch.
+If your child is under 16, you need to open an account on their behalf.

 Barclays BarclayPlus (11-15)

-The account comes with a cash card or a contactless debit card.
-Barclays allows you to personalise your card with a photo.
+The account comes with a cash card or a Visa debit card, which Barclays allows you to personalise with a photo.

-With the cash card, you can withdraw £50 a day from cash machines, while the debit card allows you to shop in store and online, as well as daily ATM withdrawals of up to £300 from cash machines.
+With the cash card, the account holder can withdraw up to £50 a day from cash machines, while the debit card allows shopping in store and online, as well as daily ATM withdrawals of up to £300.

-Your child will need to bring ID which can be a passport or European National Identity Card and proof of address which can be a parent or guardian’s household bill or bank statement.
+The child will need to bring ID, which can be a passport or National Identity Card, while proof of address and identity is required for the parent or guardian.

 HSBC MyAccount (11-17)

-The MyAccount comes with a Visa debit card, allowing your child to shop online and in store, as well as withdraw up to £100 out a day from an ATM.
+MyAccount comes with a Visa debit card, allowing your child to shop online and in store, as well as withdraw up to £100 out a day from an ATM.

-The account can be managed online, through the mobile banking app, over the phone and in branches.
+The account can be managed online, through the mobile banking app and over the phone, as well as in a HSBC branch.

-You will need to provide ID and proof of address for the child unless you as the parent or guardian is an existing HSBC customer.
+You need to provide ID and proof of address for the child and yourself, unless you (as the parent or guardian) are an existing HSBC customer.